-Most of our anaesthetics involve the use of isoflurane vapourizers, the latest and safest in veterinary anaesthetics.
+Most of our anaesthetics involve the latest and safest in veterinary anaesthetics.
 Our patients wake up quickly, maximising safety and allowing them to return home on the same day.

 We have a separate recovery/intensive care unit, so we can monitor our patients closely during recovery.

 Pain relief and antibiotics, if necessary, are given to all patients post operatively.

 Anaesthetics are monitored by a qualified veterinary nurse with the assistance of respiratory, pulse and oxygen monitors.

 Equipment such as oxygen administration, IV fluid therapy pumps, blood transfusions, ventilation and pathology allows us to perform medical and surgical procedures at a high level.